 - Squeeze your PC muscle in intervals of five squeezes per second for three minutes.

 - Wait 60 minutes before continuing sex (this allows your body to cool down).

 - Repeat four times in one session.
 With practice, you can control when you want to orgasm – instead of it controlling you.

 Many people associate condom use with premature ejaculation, but it’s actually a pretty effective method for preventing premature ejaculation.
 Condoms allow you to relax and focus on your other senses without thinking about whether they will last longer.
 Since condoms reduce sensitivity, they essentially give you more time before your mind becomes focused on when you’re going to ejaculate.
 If using condoms doesn’t help control your desire to come quickly, then don’t worry—there are plenty of other methods that can slow down or delay ejaculation altogether.

-A standard treatment for premature ejaculation (PE) is a class of drugs called selective serotonin reuptake inhibitors, or SSRIs.
-These medications are commonly used to treat depression but can be an effective way to address PE by delaying orgasm.
+Standard treatment for premature ejaculation (PE) is a class of drugs called selective serotonin reuptake inhibitors, or SSRIs.
+These medications are commonly used to treat depression but can effectively address PE by delaying orgasm.
 Some men may also benefit from the daily use of topical desensitizing creams, which contain lidocaine, benzocaine, and/or prilocaine (depending on the brand).
 These creams work similarly to SSRIs but may take several weeks before you see results.

 Counseling or Therapy